Need Help With A Move In Deposit? Here Are Ways To Get Moving Money

 They might be able to include a moving expense reimbursement into your overall hiring package during salary negotiations.
 In a time when more people are quitting their jobs, employers may want to do whatever they can to keep you working for them, you just have to be upfront with them.

-4. Get A Side Gig
+4. Take on a Short-Term Side Gig

 Even when you’re busy with your move, getting a part-time side hustle can make a significant dent in expenses when you need help with the move-in deposit.
 Find something that you can easily fit into your schedule, such as home or pet sitting, freelance writing, taking online surveys, or selling handmade goods on sites like Etsy.
 All can help with even the heftiest move-in deposit.

-5. Get Charitable Assistance
+5. Look for Charitable Assistance Programs

 Organizations such as the Salvation Army, the YWCA, and Catholic Charities offer many different types of financial resources for moving, especially for those who are low income or experiencing homelessness.
 Many simply also require that you show them proof of a security deposit or deposit on such moving needs as rental vans or movers.

-6. Find COVID-19 Assistance For Renters
+6. Find COVID-19 Rental Assistance Programs

 Helpful programs for COVID-19 rental assistance are run by individual states, and the money can be used to help with your first rental payment and security deposit.
 The Emergency Rental Assistance Program, funded by the government, distributes money to tenants (and landlords) who are struggling financially in the wake of the COVID-19 pandemic.